 Experiment two addresses our second question, as to whether establishing a trust relationship over a period of time will equate to loyalty when trading becomes difficult.
-We repeat the conditions of part one of experiment one (supply = demand), except that at trading cycle 100 supply is reduced to 75% of demand.
-Figure seven shows a pair of trust graphs linking the effect on the trust, and hence trade, relationship between SSP Agent #18 and SCP Agent #9 (highlighted 'x').
-It is clear from inspection of these graphs (and the others in the set), that in addition to the loss of weaker trust relationships (as was the case in experiment one), suppliers have a marked tendency to discard their strong partners on a last-in first-out basis.
-It appears that, at least in this case, trust does beget loyalty.
+We repeat the conditions of part one of experiment one (supply = demand), except that at trading cycle 100 supply is reduced to 75% of demand (125% overload).
+Fig. 7 shows a pair of trust graphs linking the effect on the trust, and hence trade, relationship between SSP Agent #18 and SCP Agent #9 (highlighted 'x').

-Fig 7: The effect of Increased Load
+Fig. 7.
+The effect of Increased Load